Pica

 No medical treatment is specific for pica.
 Few studies of pharmacologic therapy for pica have been performed; however, the hypothesis that diminished dopaminergic neurotransmission is associated with pica suggests that drugs that enhance dopaminergic functioning may provide treatment alternatives in individuals with pica that is refractory to behavioral intervention.[26]

-In addition, a single case report found that olanzapine, an antipsychotic agent with prominent dopaminergic, serotoninergic, adrenergic, and cholinergic effects, reduced pica behaviors.[13]
-Medications used in the management of severe behavioral problems may have a positive impact on comorbid pica.
+In addition, a single case report found that olanzapine, an antipsychotic agent with prominent dopaminergic, serotoninergic, adrenergic, and cholinergic effects, reduced pica behaviors.[27]
+Another case reported improvement of pica with initiation of oral contraceptive pills in a female with autism spectrum disorder (ASD).[28]
+Yet another showed initiation of aripiprazole improved pica in a male with ASD.
+Medications used in the management of severe behavioral problems may have a positive impact on comorbid pica.[29]

 Author